Louisiana Tech Bulldogs football: Southern Miss

 Louisiana Tech and Southern Miss first played in 1935 and have played regularly since.
 The rivalry's nickname stems from the 1976 contest.
 Following a 23–22 Bulldog victory, Tech coach and USM alum Maxie Lambright declared the rivalry was “the finest rivalry in Dixie.”
 Tech and USM have been conference foes on multiple occasions, including sharing the Southern Intercollegiate Athletic Association from 1935 to 1941 as well as the Gulf States Conference from 1948 to 1952.
 The rivalry continued every year through 1972, and continued to be played semi-regularly until 1992.
-No further matchups were scheduled until 2008, when Louisiana Tech Athletic Director and Head Coach Derek Dooley and Southern Miss Athletic Director Richard Giannini signed a four-game contract to renew the rivalry beginning in 2010.
+No further matchups would be scheduled until 2008, when Louisiana Tech Athletic Director and Head Coach Derek Dooley and Southern Miss Athletic Director Richard Giannini signed a four-game contract to renew the rivalry beginning in 2010.
 The rivalry became a conference matchup once again with Tech joining Conference USA in 2013, which continued each year until Southern Miss's move to the Sun Belt in 2022.
 A non-conference series was scheduled for 2025 and 2026, with Louisiana Tech winning the 54th and most recent meeting 30–20 in 2025.
-The rivalry will once again resume as a conference matchup when Tech moves to the Sun Belt Conference, no later than 2027.
+The rivalry will once again resume as a conference matchup when Tech moves to the Sun Belt Conference, on July 1st, 2026.
 Southern Miss leads the series 36–18 through the 2025 season.